 The 2017 race start and finish area is located at south parking of Lake Cuyamaca Recreation Area which is located 9 miles southwest of Julian, CA on state Hwy 79.
 See race web site for lodging details.
 All runners are reminded the 2017 event will start at 6:00am PDT on Friday, June 9, 2017 with the completion cutoff of 32 hours ending at 2:00 pm on Saturday, June 10, 2017.

 Registration for the 2017 SD 100 is now closed as we have reached limit.
-The waitlist is open if runners would like to sign up for that..
+The waitlist is now closed.
+There will be no additions, refunds, or roll overs after April 15.
+Registration for the 2018 event will open on January 1, 2018 on Ultrasignup..

 Qualification to Apply